Chekhovin/awesome-llm-benchmarks/README-en.md

 Tips: Benchmarks constitute the de-facto standard for evaluating model performance, but the tests themselves are not infallible and may even have systemic flaws—for example τ²-bench.(Paper: [arxiv.org/abs/2511.16842](https://arxiv.org/abs/2511.16842))

+For the current challenges and limitations in evaluating LLMs, see the epoch.ai blog post "Why benchmarking is hard" (epoch.ai/gradient-updates/why-benchmarking-is-hard).

 ------

 # Comprehensive Benchmarks